flexbox/macos-front-end/README.md

 Here is the list of all the apps I use to be efficients as a front-end developer.

-> Design better, code faster and ship daily.
+> Design better, code faster & ship daily.

 [![](macos-front-end.mindnode/QuickLook/Preview.jpg)](https://my.mindnode.com/zRQUDVrKyQGW2TxZ33k8szsZEynEsaoKHeLWx2XB)